Skip to content

 Bologna

-Welcome to one of the most beautiful inland cities in Italy, Bologna, where there is culture, history, landscape, and food.
-You are in an iconic city filled with porticoes, historical buildings, and mouth-watering dishes.
+Welcome to Bologna, one of the most beautiful inland cities in Italy.
+Here, you will find culture, history, landscape, and food.
+This iconic city has porticoes, historical buildings, and mouth-watering dishes.

-Situated between two of the most-visited tourist hubs in Italy (Florence and Venice), Bologna has its own charm that puts it at the top of the livability index of the European country.
+Between two of Italy’s most visited tourist hubs (Florence and Venice), Bologna has a charm that puts it at the top of the European country’s livability index.
 It is the capital city of the region of northern Italian Emilia-Romagna.

-Bologna is one of a few cities whose residents can speak English, which is yet another asset.
-English signboards are everywhere in the city; even better, restaurant waiters can take orders in English.
+Bologna is one of a few cities whose residents can speak English, yet another asset.
+English signboards are everywhere in the city; even better, restaurant servers can take orders in English.
 After all, you won’t want to miss eating at any of the diners of Bologna—a gastronomic paradise!

 The Delicious Cuisine of the Fat City

 A fun fact: Bologna tops the list of the best food cities in Italy.
-Have you ever heard of the Spaghetti Bolognese, Bolognese sauce, or Bologna sausage?
-There are many signature dishes that define this Italian city, which is famous for its traditional cuisine.
+Have you ever heard of the Spaghetti, Bolognese sauce, or Bologna sausage?
+Many signature dishes define this Italian city, which is famous for its traditional cuisine.

-Tourists travel all the way to Bologna to sample some of the tasty cuisines of this well-fed city.
-At least, this is one of many reasons to travel there, especially if you know that it is one of the few Italian cities that produce Parmigiano Reggiano or Parmesan Cheese, and they have their own global stamp.
+Tourists travel to Bologna to sample some of the tasty cuisines of this well-fed city.
+At least, this is one of many reasons to travel there, especially if it is one of the few Italian cities that produce Parmigiano Reggiano or Parmesan Cheese and they have their global stamp.

 Bologna

-If you ever wonder where the ingredients of the delicious Bolognese dishes come from, we will tell you it is from Po River Valley—the agricultural heartland of Italy.
-That is not very far away from Bologna, which is located on the edge of the Po Plain.
+If you ever wonder where the ingredients of the delicious Bolognese dishes come from, we will tell you they are from the Po River Valley—the agricultural heartland of Italy.
+That is far from Bologna, located on the Po Plain’s edge.

-Nicknamed the Fat City, Bologna is the food capital of Italy, and it even features the first food theme park in the world.
-We will take you there along our virtual tour around this culinary metropolis of Italy!
+Nicknamed the Fat City, Bologna is the food capital of Italy and even features the first food theme park in the world.
+We will take you there on our virtual tour of this culinary metropolis!

 A Romantic City in Italy

-Bologna is not a city that only caters to your stomach, though; it is also a perfect destination for sweethearts.
+Bologna is not a city that only caters to your stomach; it is also a perfect destination for sweethearts.
 Think of the city’s charming narrow streets and arcades that you might walk along during your tour as a couple to explore the most romantic spots.

 Why not?
 After all, it is rightly designated as the world’s most arcaded city, with 53 kilometres of arcades extending throughout the city.
 It is undoubtedly a mecca for honeymooners.